compTAG/student-resources/how-tos/lead-paper.md

 ## Miscellaneous Tips for Writing

 * Configure your text editor!
-    - configure so that your tabs are replaced with spaces (see Brittany's vimrc file if you're using vim!)
+    - configure so that your tabs are replaced with four spaces (see Brittany's vimrc file if you're using vim!)
     - we like to keep lines of LaTex code under 80 characters.
 This is helpful for clean git logs.
 Please configure your text editor to automatically do